FinweLtd/doc-livesync-all/docs/README.md

 ### [Articles](articles/articles.md)

-Articles are written by LiveSYNC experts and focus on specific topics and use cases.
-Here you can learn best practises and find example configurations.
+Articles are written by LiveSYNC experts.
+They focus on broader topics and specific use cases.
+Here you can learn best practices and find example configurations.

 ### [FAQ](faq/faq.md)